 The VaR for the portfolios, according to Enron’s approved methodology.

+The Daily Position Report shall also report the aggregated risk components (positions, VaR, and profit or loss) for approved Commodity Groups on a consolidated basis, without regard to which Enron Business Unit transacted, as discussed in Section VI.B. of this policy.

-“Discretionary VaR” shall mean VaR capitalI a approved by the Enron Board of Directors that may be periodically allocated by the Enron Corp.
-President and Enron Corp.
+“Discretionary VaR” shall mean the VaR capital specified in Appendix I approved by the Enron Board of Directors that may be periodically allocated by the Enron Corp.
 Chief Risk Officer to permanent Commodity Groups listed in Appendix I as provided in Section VI.
-D. of this policy.
+E. of this policy.

 “Enron Business Unit(s)” shall mean Enron Corp. and any entity controlled, directly or indirectly, by Enron Corp., (including internal groups created for the purposes of trading, or aligned according to the commodities set out in the Appendices), or any entity directly or indirectly under common control of Enron Corp.
 For this purpose, the criteria for establishing "control" of any entity include but are not limited to, ownership of more than fifty percent (50%) of the voting power of such entity.